how to care for your artwork

 Thank for purchasing one of my Stretched Canvas Prints, Framed Art Prints, Frameless Acrylic Prints, or Original Artworks.

 As a practising Artist, it brings me great pleasure in knowing that something I have created can have a positive impact on your life or perfectly accent your home or business.
-I am proud that NONE of my products are mass produced and as such, they need to be treated kindly.
+I am proud that NONE of my products are mass produced by keeping prints available as LIMITED EDITION ONLY, and as such, they need to be treated kindly.
 Proper care is essential to ensuring that your Artwork retains its beauty and value.
 These recommendations are intended to assist you and are based on our experience and judgment but must not be regarded as amounting to a legal warranty or liability on our part.

 Cleaning art is pretty simple.
 Dust it.
 Keep it dry.
 Avoid putting water on the surface of any painting, unless you know the medium and finish.